Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 ### 4.20 Install libSBML

 SEPT 2020: THIS SHOULD NO LONGER BE NEEDED!
-Starting with BioC 3.12, rsbml is no longer supported on macOS.
+Starting with BioC 3.12, **rsbml** is no longer supported on macOS.
 KEPT FOR THE RECORD ONLY.

-Required by Bioconductor package rsbml.
+Required by Bioconductor package **rsbml**.

 #### Install a more recent libxml-2.0